W427697/Discord-/docs/contribute/code.md

 ### Reproducing job failures

-If one of your CI jobs fails, it will print a message explaining how to reproduce the task locally.
+After creating your PR, if one of the CI jobs failed, when checking the logs of that job, you will see that it printed a message explaining how to reproduce the task locally.
 Typically that involves running the task against the right template:

 ```shell
 yarn task --task e2e-tests --template=cra-default-ts --start-from=install